aurelienpierreeng/ansel-doc/content/views/map/_index.md

 Images close to each other are grouped under a single image group.
 You can use the  [map settings](../../modules/utility-modules/map/map-settings.md) module to control the grouping as needed.
 The number displayed on the bottom left of the thumbnail is the number of images inside the group.
 A white number means that all images in the group are at exactly the same location, whereas a yellow number means they are not.
 Use the mouse scroll wheel while hovering over a group of images to scroll through the thumbnails of the images in that group.

-Normally, images in the center map view have black borders.
+Normally, images in the center Map view have black borders.
 If an image is selected in the filmstrip, then the corresponding image on the map will be highlighted with a white border.

 Click+drag to adjust the location of an image.
 Shift+click to move a complete group of images.

-The left and right panels provide additional controls (see [map view layout](./map-view-layout.md)).
+The left and right panels provide additional controls (see [Map view layout](./map-view-layout.md)).

-## undo/redo
+## Undo/Redo

-All image movements in the map view are recorded by Ansel.
+All image movements in the Map view are recorded by Ansel.
 It is possible to undo or redo such changes to recover a previous state.
-Note that this undo/redo facility is unlimited while moving images but it is reset each time you leave the map view.
+Note that this undo/redo facility is unlimited while moving images but it is reset each time you leave the Map view.

 Press Ctrl+Z to undo the last modification and Ctrl+Y to redo the last undone modification (if any).